 Fir, Pine and Spruce Log Homes

 Fir, pine and spruce are very common log home species choices.
-They have very large diameter, length availability and are also very strong and rigid.
+These are also superior products when installed correctly.
+They have very large diameter and length availability.
+Combined with very strong and rigid.
 This gives designers and engineers the ability to design large structures with minimal butt joints or breaks.
 Fir or spruce need to be protected very well (especially in the southern U.S.) and the structure needs to be designed in a way that will allow for protection of your logs.
 I have repaired a lot of rot in the south over the years from people using these species without the proper build knowledge.
 Stain adheres very well and mold prevention is fairly easy when the right steps are taken.
 We have built many residential and commercial structures over the years from spruce, pine and fir.
 It is definitely a top choice.

 There are many log home types out there.
 These are the ones that I recommend and have experience with.
-When making your log home species choice,its better to consult a professional to look at your project and help you make the best decision.
-Guild Log and Timber offers construction services and detailed consulting for General Contractors, Real estate agencies, Architects, homeowners and do-it-your-selfers.
-We can help give some insight on a broad range of in depth issues with existing log home construction problems and the planning of new log homes.
+When making your log home species choice, its better to consult a professional to look at your project and help you make the best decision.
+Guild Log and Timber offers all facets of log home repair in Texas.
+Visit our Restoration page.
+Subscribe to my blog post for the upcoming blog on all types of log home issues.
+Guild log and Timber also offers detailed consulting for General Contractors, Real estate agencies, Architects, homeowners and do-it-your-selfers.
+We can help give some insight on a broad range of in depth issues with existing log home construction problems and the planning of new log homes and historic cabin restoration.
 Let our two generations, of log home hard knock experience, be an advantage to you.
 Contact me for pricing and availability.